 The exact list of required documents will vary based on the loan, the lender you choose, and your specific circumstances.
 Commonly requested items include tax returns, bank statements, and other financial statements—such as a balance sheet and profit & loss statement.

-Upon review of your application, the lender will confirm your eligibility.
-If approved, it will provide you with loan details inclusive of rates and terms.
+Upon reviewing your application, the lender will confirm your eligibility.
+If approved, it will provide you with loan details, including rates and terms.

 Frequently Asked Questions (FAQs)